Rog (factory): Conflict with city council

 Mayor Zoran Janković threatened to evict the squat in 2010, but the support of the local community and organizations dissuaded him.
 In 2010, the city of Ljubljana participated in the Central European project A Second Chance: From Industrial Use to Creative Impulse, joining the cities of Nuremberg (former AEG factory), Leipzig (HALLE 14 of the former Cotton Spinning Mill), Venice (the Arsenale), and Kraków (a tram depot).
 The project aimed to upgrade former industrial sites into cultural hubs, and to make Rog into the Rog Centre for Contemporary Arts.

-In 2016, the squat celebrated its ten year anniversary with concerts, exhibitions and debates.
-In June, the city council unsuccessfully attempted to evict the centre, bringing a digger to start demolishing in the middle of the night.
-It was later sued by the centre.
+In 2016, the squat celebrated its ten-year anniversary with concerts, exhibitions and debates.
+In June, the city council unsuccessfully attempted to evict the centre, bringing a digger to start demolition in the middle of the night.
+The city council was later sued by the centre.
 A demolition permit had been signed in 2011 and extended in 2014, and was due to run out with no possibility to extend it again.
 The Rog collective then presented its own vision of how to develop the factory complex.

-Eviction
+Eviction and demolition

 Rog was evicted in January 2021 by the city council, which claimed it was empty and abandoned at the time.
 The centre argued that the people ordered to leave the site following a court case had indeed left but other people were still using the space since in total there were between 100 and 200 participants, tolerated by verbal agreement with the council.
 The centre was given thirty days to appeal the judgement.
 Twelve people were arrested as they tried to stop city workers beginning the demolition of the site and eight were later charged with various offences.
 Afterwards a man was charged with burning down a tree at Prešeren Square.

-The city of Ljubljana plans to set up a cultural centre in the foreseeable future in the former factory called the Rog Centre.
-An additional budget of 1.85 million euros has been funnelled towards the project, which aims to house 500 creative workers in 8000 m² of new development.
+The city of Ljubljana then proceeded with plans to set up a cultural centre called the Rog Centre in the former factory lot, funneling an additional budget of 1.85 million euros towards the project.
+In June 2021, the Marco 5 construction company won a contract over 14.2 million euros for the construction of the project.
+Construction of the new Rog Center was finished in October 2023, housing various manufacturing workshops, lecture halls, a library, and residential areas on four floors totalling 8500 sqkm, and it was renamed the Institute of Science, Technology, Engineering, Arts, Development (INSTEAD) (Inštitut za znanost, tehnologijo, inženirstvo, umetnost in razvoj (IZTIUR) in Slovene).
+Squatters that had occupied Rog for many years sought out other sites around Ljubljana and occupied the former canteen of the bankrupt Ljubljana Road Company, forming a new squatter zone known as the Participatory Ljubljana Autonomous Zone (PLAC).